About Cultural Odyssey Films

 Cultural Odyssey Films was established ten years ago to provide a platform for the production and distribution of documentary films about contemporary cultural groups and individuals committed to social change.

-Based in Vancouver, Canada and Cape Town, South Africa, the company has produced six documentaries, focusing mainly on social activists in the post-Apartheid society of the Western Cape.
+Based in Vancouver, Canada and Cape Town, South Africa, the company has produced eight documentaries, focusing mainly on social activists in the post-apartheid society of the Western Cape.

 The ethnographic approach is central to the films, and conveys the reality of each subject and their story from their own lived experience.
 The narratives are presented in the voices of the subjects, through unstructured interviews that emphasize their underlying cultural assumptions.